EdwinGigi/EdwinGigi.github.io-main/index.md

                     <div class="card-body">
                         <h2 class="card-title">About Me</h2>
                         <p class="card-text">
-                            I am a passionate software engineer with expertise in full-stack development, machine learning, and cloud technologies.
+                            I am a passionate software engineer with expertise in full-stack development, including RestAPI development, project management and SOLID principles.
                             My journey in technology began with a fascination for solving complex problems and has evolved into a career focused on creating innovative solutions that make a real impact.
                         </p>